icaroslb/LitoEngine/README.md

 # LitoEngine
-Engine created to be used in Computer Science course
+Algebra engine created to be used in my others projects.